 Christmas on the Cumberland Plateau

-Celebrate the spirit of Christmas Past as Christmas comes to the Cumberland Plateau at Pickett State Rustic Park and its historic neighbor, Rugby, on December 8.
-If you’ve not yet visited either spot during winter you’re in for a treat.
+If you’ve not yet visited the Cumberland Plateau at Pickett State Rustic Park and its historic neighbord, Rugby, during winter, you’re in for a treat.

 Surrounded by 19,200 acres of Pickett State Forest, Pickett State Park is known for its botanical diversity, wildflowers and flaming fall foliage.
 Trails lined with mountain laurel and rhododendron leading to Indian rock houses, natural bridges and numerous caves are nature’s winter wonderland.

 Rugby was a utopian community founded on the dream of visionary British novelist, statesman, philanthropist and social reformer Thomas Hughes in 1880.
 Although winter proved very difficult for the colonists they celebrated their first Christmas in true English fashion.

 It is in this spirit that Rugby’s annual Christmas festivities begin at 4 p.m.
 EST when visitors are transported to 1880 as they tour beautifully preserved candle and lamp lit historic structures decorated with holly, ivy and other evergreens.

 Actors in period costume portray early Rugby colonists, Victorian Santa arrives, carolers sing, classical musicians perform and hot wassail is served.
 Seating for a four course Victorian meal that includes clam chowder, crab stuffed mushrooms, twice-baked potatoes, vegetable medley and filet mignon begins at 5:45 p.m.at the Harrow Road Café with a second seating at 8:00 p.m.
 Reservations are required.